-As the San Antonio Spurs (7-4) and Portland Trail Blazers get set to tipoff at 7:30 PM CST in the AT&T Center, the Spurs are a team wounded in the
+As the San Antonio Spurs (7-4) and Portland Trail Blazers get set to tipoff at 7:30 PM CST in the AT&T Center, the Spurs are a team wounded in the guard position with star Manu Ginobili sidelined with a fractured finger, and backup point guard T.J.
+Ford out with a torn hamstring.

 Portland’s coach Nate McMillan however, knows the Spurs are still dangerous without Ginobili, “They’re still playing through Tony and Tim,” said McMillan before tip-off.